 Mobile

-After a) tapping on the asset, you will see all its available networks. b) Check each network you want the token to be enabled on.
+After a) tapping on an asset available on multiple networks, you will see all its available networks. b) Check each network you want the token to be enabled on.

 Before you can receive an Algorand token, you have to opt in and enable it.
 To see how, visit: How do I opt in and enable Algorand tokens?